Prof. Dr Angelo Di Bernardo (Curriculum Vitae)

 Other appointments and responsibilities

-• External Ph.D. examiner (Uppsala University, Scuola Normale Superiore) [2020 - to date]
+• External Ph.D. examiner (Uppsala University, Scuola Normale Superiore, Leiden University) [2020 - present]

 Outreach activities